 - Don’t rush.

-- Take care of yourself – always.
+- Take care of yourself, always.

 - Get the help you need.

 Second, in most states, you can consult an attorney without telling your spouse.
-So, for example, if you do decide to use a mediator to help you resolve divorce-related issues, you don’t have to agree to anything until you consult a trusted professional (e.g. lawyer, financial analyst) and/or have time to read through a proposed agreement and ask any questions you need to understand the impact of signing.
+So, for example, if you decide to use a mediator to help resolve divorce-related issues, you don’t have to agree to anything until you consult a trusted professional (e.g., a lawyer, a financial analyst), read through a proposed agreement, and ask questions about the impact of signing.